 To join Virtually use the following link:

-In order to join us virtually the Online Open House will be facilitated using Blackboard Collaborate which is part of UAB’s Learning Management System.
+In order to join us virtually the Online Open House will be facilitated using CANVAS which is part of UAB’s Learning Management System.
 Technical Requirements to join the Online Open House are listed below:

 - MAC/PC computer with Memory of 512 MB RAM or higher (*Please note this online session may not be accessible on certain tablets or smartphones.
 A desktop or laptop computer is suggested.)